CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rules-and-rulings.md

  - _Middle-earth: The Lidless Eye Companion_ (Jun.
 1997), 95 pages.
 Published as a large-format paperback book.
 Includes _The Lidless Eye_ rulesbook and updates to the Rules Annotations in _The Wizards Companion_.
 Also includes Errata and Clarifications, Scenarios, Card Lists, Maps, and more.
  - _Middle-earth: Against the Shadow_ (_MEAS_) Limited Edition rule insert (Sep.
 1997), 4 pages.
 Included in _MEAS_ booster packs.
  - _Middle-earth: The White Hand_ (_MEWH_) Limited Edition rule insert (Dec.
 1997), 12 pages (labeled 1-6).
 Included in _MEWH_ booster packs.
  - _Middle-earth Challenge Decks_ Rules Summary and Play Tips (Apr.
 1998), 48 pages.
 Included in the preconstructed _Challenge Decks_.
-These rules are a summary of the _METW_ and _MELE_ rules with a few additional notes and clarifications.
+These rules are a _summary_ of the _METW_ and _MELE_ rules but were updated based on intervening clarifications.
  - _Middle-earth: The Balrog_ Rules Summary and Play Tips (Nov.
 1998), 20 pages.
 Included in the preconstructed _MEBA_ decks.
-An update to the _Challenge Deck_ Rules Summary.
+Has a few corrections and updates to the _Challenge Deck_ Rules Summary.

 ## OFFICIAL RULINGS